dappre/qiy-node/qs-user-node.md

 # 4 Authentication

-All requests must be authenticated using the [Authorization Header Parameter](#authorization-header-parameter) containing a signature over the Qiy Node Id, the App Key, the current Unix time in ms using a Private Key which is unique for the Qiy Node.
+All requests must be authenticated using an [Access Provider Token](#access-provider-token) and the [Authorization Header Parameter](#authorization-header-parameter) containing a signature over the Qiy Node Id, the current Unix time in milliseconds using a Private Key which is unique for the Qiy Node.
 The exception for this rule is [GET /api](http://htmlpreview.github.io/?https://github.com/digital-me/qiy-node/blob/topic/data-reuse/qs-user-node-api.html#apiGet): this request must be authenticated using the credential of the Qiy Node of an Application Provider.